Difference Between A1 and A2 German Levels

 - Use topic-based speaking rounds every class

 Use a repeatable weekly plan: grammar blocks, guided speaking, listening practice, and correction review.
-Learners who follow consistent weekly cycles usually complete A2 with better confidence and fewer fossilized errors.
+Learners who follow consistent weekly cycles usually complete A2 with better confidence and fewer fossilised errors.

 Who Should Move to A2 Now?

-A2 is especially useful for learners targeting routine interaction, early visa goals in some pathways, and preparation for the next major jump to B1.
+A2 is especially useful for learners targeting routine interaction, early visa pathway goals, and preparation for the next major jump to B1.

 Frequently Asked Questions